bobocs50/bobocs50/README.md

 <p align="center">
   I am a second-year business informatics student at the University of Potsdam, passionate about exploring coding, machine learning, and building robust applications.
-Still building bulletproof foundations.
+Focused on building bulletproof foundations.
 </p>

 <p align="center">